partiql/partiql-lang-kotlin/docs/dev/README-DESIGN.md

 Modeling relations (collections) as `Iterable`/`Iterator` allows the evaluator to compose the relational operators (e.g. projection, filter, joins) as lazy `Iterators` that are composed with one another.
 This functional pipeline is very similar to what is done in full query engines and is also similar to how [Java 8 streams][java-streams] work.

 #### Lazy Evaluation Example
-We can use our simple integer evaluator example to demonstrate how the \SqlName evaluator lazily evaluates.
+We can use our simple integer evaluator example to demonstrate how the PartiQL evaluator lazily evaluates.
 Let's change this example to add a functional interface as the integer value (i.e. a **[thunk][thunk]** representing an integer).

 ```java
 interface IntValue {